zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-12-03-LCM-Zymo-Trio-WGBS-Library-Prep.md

 - [ ] After the 1-hour adapter ligation reaction, add 85 μL (*60 μL* for non-FFPE) of **DNA Elution Buffer** to the sample to bring the volume up to 135 (*110*) μL
   - [ ] *mix well by pipetting*
 - [ ] Follow the clean-up protocol in **Appendix A**, using 50 μL of *Select-a-Size MagBeads* (60 μL for non-FFPE).
-  - [ ] For elution, resuspend the beads in 30 μL (*15 μL* for non-FFPE) of DNA Elution Buffer and aspirate all 15 μL eluate after separation from the beads into a new tube.
+  - [ ] For elution, resuspend the beads in 15 μL of DNA Elution Buffer and aspirate all 15 μL eluate after separation from the beads into a new tube.

 ### Appendix A: Select-a-Size MagBead Clean-Up Protocol
 Before Starting: